AbmSourav/probd/README.txt

     = 1.0.0 =
     * Initial Release

+== Upgrade Notice ==
+= 0.2 =
+License issues have been solved.

+= 0.1 =
+Some minor issues have been fixed.
+Stay up to date.

 == Frequently Asked Questions ==
-= Does this theme support multi-level navigation in main menu? =
+= Does this theme support multi-level navigation in the main menu? =
 answer: Partially yes.
-This theme supports two level of navigation.
+This theme supports two levels of navigation.
 Third level child will not be displayed.
 = Does this theme has 'Block Editor' compatibility? =
 answer: Yes.
-Infact I want to encourage users to use 'Block Editor'.
+In fact, I want to encourage users to use 'Block Editor'.
 = Does this theme has 'Customizer' support? =
 answer: Yes.
 = Does this theme support 'Full screen layout' of Block Editor? =
 answer: Yes.
-It supports in single post page and default page tempalte.
+It supports in single post page and default page template.

 == Resources ==
 * Based on UnderStrap WordPress Theme.
 Copyright 2013-2017 Holger Koenemann http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html